 How to Prevent Hand Cramps While Writing

-While writer’s cramp cannot always be prevented, there are things you can do to lower your risk of developing it.
+While writer’s cramps cannot always be prevented, there are things you can do to lower your risk of developing them.
 These include:

 - Use proper technique.
 When using an instrument that requires repetitive hand movements, use proper form to avoid causing your muscles to move unnaturally.